 An example data file (as passed to StreetGraph.load) can be downloaded from the course website (here).
 Right click on the link and click Save As to download.
+See Main.java for how to load the graph into your program.

 Place the downloaded file in the data directory of your project.
 This file follows the standard OpenStreetMap XML format.
 Feel free to download your own examples from OSM, or create your own.